karlo-babic/karlo-babic.github.io/fiction/stories/hypersol-caves.md

 ## Janitor

-When I get home, I quickly enter hyperspace.
+When I get home, I quickly enter Hyperspace.
 It was the only thing on my mind the entire day.
 My local environment looks the same as always, but as soon as I step into the global space, it is unrecognizable.
 The shape and topology are somewhat familiar, yet the components are unlike anything I have ever seen.

 Hyperspace usually resembles a vast, orderly, multilevel 3D megacity.
 Now it looks more like a primeval jungle inside a virtual cave.
 The branching structures remind me of the paths and roads I know well, but this space feels wild, untamed.

-It seems impossible for a cyberattack to alter so much of hyperspace at once.
+It seems impossible for a cyberattack to alter so much of Hyperspace at once.
 I checked the web but found no mention of it.
 This has to be something else.
 I even spot what look like bots, but they move at nearly twice the normal speed.
 What is happening?
 Am I losing it?

 At the far end of a space that could, strangely enough, be described as a meadow, I see a being with no eyes, yet I can feel it looking straight at me.
 No, no, no. Fuck this.
-No more hyperspace tonight.
+No more Hyperspace tonight.

 ## Hypernaut